danieltomer1/CVVideoPlayer/README.md

     run_player()
 ```

-In this example we initiate a very basic video player that will play "example_video.mp4" with added basic
+In this example, we initiate a very basic video player that will play "example_video.mp4" with added basic
 frame editors:
 - Frame number printer (disable/enable with **ctrl+f**): Prints the current frame number and original frame resolution in the top left corner
 - Histogram Equalizer (disable/enable with **ctrl+h**): Preforms histogram equalization on the image